rgrannell1/yap/README.md

 A good URL is readable, unique, and permanent.

-A *great* URL is animated, and identifies precisely zero resources on your website.
+A *great* URL is animated and identifies precisely zero resources on your website.